-- First year wheat on poorly drained soils with low take-all risk.
+- 1. First year wheat on poorly drained soils with low take-all risk.
 Plant first. - First year wheat on well-drained soils with low take-all risk. - 3.
 Two or more wheat crops on soils with restricted drainage. - 4.
-Wheat following a row crop. - Continuous wheat on well drained soils where disease severity has been reduced by establishment of the take-all decline (TAD) phenomena. - 6.
+Wheat following a row crop. - 5.
+Continuous wheat on well-drained soils where disease severity has been reduced by establishment of TAD. - 6.
 Second, third, or fourth wheat crop on well drained soils.
 High risk take-all crop sequences.
 Plant last.